UniMath/agda-unimath/src/elementary-number-theory/multiplicative-group-of-positive-rational-numbers.lagda.md

       ( commutative-mul-ℚ⁺ x y)
 ```

-### Inversion on the positive rational numbers interchange numerator and denominator
+### Inversion on the positive rational numbers interchanges numerator and denominator

 ```agda
 module _